 Only use a battery charger supplied by or approved by Wood's Powr-Grip; other chargers may reduce battery life.
 Charge the battery as soon as possible after any extended use of the lifter, or whenever the battery gauge indicates diminished energy (see BATTERY TEST preceding).
-Temperatures above 70° Fahrenheit [21° Celsius] require the battery to be charged more frequently.
+Temperatures higher than 70° Fahrenheit [21° Celsius] require the battery to be charged more frequently.
+Place the lifter's power switch in the "off" (\bigcirc) position prior to charging the battery; the charger does not function while the power switch is in the "on" (\bigcirc) position.